liammagee/obsidian-topic-linking/README.md

 - *Limit file size*: the maximum size of files to process.
 The meaning of 'file' (either the PDF source or generated Markdown) depends upon whether *Chunk file if size exceeds limit* is set.
 - *Chunk file if size exceeds limit*: if *Limit file size* is set, and Markdown files greater than this size are likely to be produced, the command will instead try to split the generated text across multiple smaller files.

+#### Experimental Settings

+Several additional 'experimental' settings allow for some customisation:

+ - *Include Pages As Headings*: Inserts *Page X* headings into the generated Markdown.
+This can be useful for linking to specific pages.
+ - *Extract Annotations*: Extracts annotations from PDF as highlights.
+ - *Include Comments with Annotations*: Includes any comments attached to extracted annotations as endnotes.
+ - *Bibtex File*: This is a feature copied from (BibNotes)[https://github.com/stefanopagliari/bibnotes].
+If a valid Zotero export (in Better BibTex JSON format) file location is specified here, Zotero metadata will be included in the generated Markdown.

 The *Extract Web Link-Generated Content* command scans a folder (the default is named *Bookmarks*) for web links in Markdown files - anything beginning with *http(s)://*.
 It takes two parameters:
 - *Bookmark files*: where to locate files containing links for processing
 - *Overwrite Web Links*: whether to overwrite existing generated Markdown files with the same name